Dental Inlays and Onlays

 Dental inlays and onlays only require one appointment to complete the procedure.
 During the visit, the filling being replaced or the damaged or decaying area of the tooth is removed, and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, a digital impression of the tooth is taken by the dentist.
 Using our CEREC® system, a virtual design of your tooth is created and sent to our milling unit.
 Within minutes, your restoration will be made.

-Dr. Feins and Dr. Shao will then make sure that the inlay or onlay fits correctly.
+Dr. Feins, Dr. Shao or Dr. Fraser will then make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay will be bonded to the tooth with a strong resin and polished to a smooth finish.

 Considerations for Inlays/Onlays